VictorRodriguez/compilers-lecture/final_project/emojis_compiler/README.md

 https://emojitranslate.com/

+Other examples of inputs could be:

+* Hmm this is a rather interesting little app.
+* It's really sad that not enough puppies are adopted every year.
+* This thing totally sucks!
+Who's idea was this anyways?!

 ## Report and presentation

 Presentation should be done in front of the team with a writen report made in